Back to blog

 The model works because it aligns incentives: the business only pays when real results are delivered, and the affiliate earns money by recommending products they believe in.
 There is no upfront cost for either side beyond the time invested in setting up the program and creating content.

-According to Influencer Marketing Hub, the global affiliate marketing industry is valued at over 37 billion dollars in 2025, growing at roughly 14.7 percent year over year.
-Around 80 percent of brands now operate some form of affiliate or partner program.
+According to Influencer Marketing Hub, the global affiliate marketing industry is valued at over $37 billion in 2025, growing at roughly 14.7% year over year.
+Around 80% of brands now operate some form of affiliate or partner program.

 How does affiliate marketing work?